 What is ALS?

-ALS (Amyotrophic Lateral Sclerosis) is a rapidly progressive, terminal disease that causes muscle weakness, difficulty speaking and swallowing and, generally, complete paralysis.
+ALS (Amyotrophic Lateral Sclerosis) is a rapidly progressive, neuromuscular disease that causes muscle weakness in the arms and legs and causes difficulty speaking and swallowing.

-No two cases of ALS are alike.
-In addition, no two ALS patients are exactly alike.
+No two cases of ALS are alike and no two people living with ALS are exactly alike.
 The symptoms and progression of the disease can vary greatly.
-And because decisions about treatment often affect the entire family, they must be made with their unique needs in mind.